Fort Tourgis: Design

-From July 1940, after Alderney and the other Channel Islands had been occupied by the Germans, the defences were designed both to protect the sea route from Cherbourg to St Malo, and to resist potential British assault to recapture the only part of the British Isles to be occupied by Germany.
-Fort Tourgis became Stutzpunkt Türkenburg, or Strongpoint Turk's CastleFort Tourgis has a Citadel containing the barrack block, main magazine and other facilities, together with two small gun batteries, one facing west (three guns) and one east (two guns) in the Redan – see plan.
+From July 1940, after Alderney and the other Channel Islands had been occupied by the Germans, the defenses were designed both to protect the sea route from Cherbourg to St Malo, and to resist potential British assault to recapture the only part of the British Isles to be occupied by Germany.
+Fort Tourgis became Stutzpunkt Türkenburg, or Strongpoint Turk's Castle.
+Fort Tourgis has a citadel containing the barrack block, main magazine and other facilities, together with two small gun batteries, one facing west (three guns) and one east (two guns) in the Redan.
 The fort's main armament was located in three major batteries facing seawards.
 The batteries are separated from each other, and from the Citadel, by ditches and drawbridges.

-Following extensive clearance and conservation work, co-ordinated by the Living Islands project, with volunteers supported by the States Works department, part of the northern defences of Fort Tourgis is now open to the public.
+Following extensive clearance and conservation work, co-ordinated by the Living Islands Project, with volunteers supported by the States Works department, part of the northern defenses of Fort Tourgis is now open to the public.
 Cambridge Battery (No.2) is an excellent example of how the original Victorian fortifications were adapted by German forces in the Second World War, when Alderney became one of the most heavily fortified sections of Hitler's Atlantic Wall.

 Description

-By the 1920s, Alderney was effectively demilitarised, only to have a new lease of life during the Second World War when occupied by the Germans.
-They constructed five artillery batteries, 23 anti-aircraft batteries, 13 strongpoints, 12 resistance nests, three defence lines and emplaced over 30,000 mines on this small island.
+By the 1920s, Alderney was effectively demilitarized, only to have a new lease of life during the Second World War when occupied by the Germans.
+They constructed five artillery batteries, 23 anti-aircraft batteries, 13 strongpoints, 12 resistance nests, three defense lines and emplaced over 30,000 mines on this small island.

 Fort Tourgis was known to the Germans as Stutzpunkt Türkenburg or Strongpoint Turk's Castle.
-It had a three-gun 20mm Flak (anti-aircraft) battery, two 10.5 cm beach defence guns, two 7.5 cm Pak (anti-tank) guns, several searchlights and numerous machine guns.
-Note the ingenuity and quality of engineering design employed to fortify the former Victorian defences for 20th century warfare.
+It had a three-gun 20 mm Flak battery, two 10.5 cm beach defence guns, two 7.5 cm Pak guns, several searchlights and numerous machine guns.

-The growth of scrub over the fort since 1945 offers ideal habitat for invertebrates, small mammals, and birds.
+Since 1945, the growth of scrub over the fort offers ideal habitat for invertebrates, small mammals, and birds.
 Kestrels use the musketry loops in the eastern wall to nest, with the fields and grassland outside as their hunting grounds.
 Stonechat and even the occasional Dartford warbler can be seen displaying on the shrubs that thrust up through the brambles.

 German Tunnel

 This tunnel passes under the Victorian wall and enters the fort through the former magazine of Cambridge Battery.
 It enabled easy access between the fort and the gun bunkers outside, as well as providing a shorter route from the fort to Platte Saline and beyond.

-The extent and concentration of concrete structures built by the occupying forces has through time become home to a wide range of wildlife.
+The extent and concentration of concrete structures built by the occupying forces has, through time, become home to a wide range of wildlife.
 Ranging from barn swallows (which often nest in this tunnel) to a UK rarity, the Bloxworth snout moth, these spaces provide the ideal habitat, and a perfect place for those wishing to observe them.